 As a contemporary music performer Gryta is always impressing with her conclusive and visionary interpretations.
 She has worked with various composers on their own works, for example Ralf Gothóni and Michaël Levinas.
 The opportunity to work with Wolfgang Rihm and his students at the University of Music in Karlsruhe was an enriching and inspiring experience for the pianist.
 In 2015, Gryta Tatoryte became a prize winner at the piano trio category of the “Karlsruhe International Competition for Contemporary Performance”.

 Since 2008 Gryta has been studying with Prof. Michael Uhde, Prof. Peter Eicher, Prof. Markus Stange and Dr. Anna Zassimova at the University of Music in Karlsruhe, Germany.
-She has graduated from her Bachelor and Master in Piano as well as the additional Master in Music Pedagogy with the highest distinction.
-Currently she is studying her post-graduate soloist studies.
+She has graduated from her Bachelor, Master and post-graduate soloist studies in Piano as well as the additional Master in Music Pedagogy with the highest distinction.

-From 2013 to 2017 she was likewise teaching piano as a compulsory subject at the University of Music in Karlsruhe.
+Since 2013 she is likewise teaching piano as a compulsory subject at the University of Music in Karlsruhe.